Hirlam/Domains.jl/README.md

 For each domain we set variables related to the geometry and the resolution like:

-HARMONIE model domains are defined in settings in Harmonie_domains.pm​.
 The following variables related to the geometry and the resolution are required:

 * TSTEP is model timestep in seconds
 * NLON is number of points in x-direction.